Sunday October 22, 2017

 I don't know why baseball fans are like this but some part of me was thinking that.
 No, not thinking.
 Feeling.
 Stupidly feeling.
 I just had that awful feeling in the pit of my stomach.
 So when the games went back to Houston, with the Yankees up 3-2, I decided not to watch those games live.
 I didn't want to jinx anything.
 Last night, when P and I got home, I suggested we watch “Minority Report,” which I hadn't seen since it was released, and which some people feel is a great movie (it's not).
 Before then, Patricia wanted to show me a video of something someone shared on Facebook, something about corgis, and I told her no, not going to look.
 Couldn't risk it.
 Couldn't jinx even that proximity to social media.
 Instead the movie.
-We watched about half of it, before I grew tired, got in bed, read a bit of “The Snowman,” fell asleep with Jellybean on my chest.
+We watched half of it, before I grew tired, got in bed, read a bit of “The Snowman,” fell asleep with Jellybean on my chest.
 Woke up, fed Jellybean, made coffee, brushed my teeth while listening to NPR, and in the midst of the usual horrid Trump-specific news, they gave us their World Series announcement.

 They took their sweet time getting there, but even that was a good sign.
 If the Yankees had won, after all, that would be the lead.
 Yankees Yankees Yankees.
 Instead, they announced that the World Series would begin on Tuesday evening (right...) with the Los Angeles Dodgers representing the National League (OK...) and representing the American League (c'mon already...) ... the Houston Astros, who beat ...

-It was all I could do, at 6 AM in our condo on First Hill in Seattle, not to shout for joy.
+It was all I could do, at 6 AM in our condo on First Hill in Seattle, not to scream for joy.

 This is what that means.
 Instead of the New York Yankees winning their 41st pennant (second-best team has 20) and having the opportunity to win their 28th World Series (second-best team has 11), the Houston Astros won their second pennant and have the opportunity to win their first World Series.